Before You Go: National Park Changes To Be Aware Of in 2022

 Timed-Entry Permits and Reservations

 Back in 2020, Rocky Mountain National Park was the first national park to implement a timed-entry permit.
-It was a response to the COVID-19 pandemic and was supposed to be a temporary way to manage visitation.
-However, in 2021, Rocky Mountain National Park again brought back reservations for timed-entry permits, and they're sticking with them again in 2022.
+The change was in response to the COVID-19 pandemic and supposed to be a temporary way to manage visitation.
+However, in 2021, Rocky Mountain National Park brought back reservations for timed-entry permits, and they're still sticking with them in 2023.
 Which other national parks require reservations?

-Yosemite and Glacier National Parks introduced timed-entry permit systems in 2021, and like Rocky Mountain National Park, they're using them again.
+Yosemite and Glacier National Parks introduced timed-entry permit systems in 2021, and like Rocky Mountain National Park, they're still using them.
 The success of these programs has led other national parks to try them as well.
-Arches National Park is introducing timed-entry permits in 2022, as are Zion National Park, Shenandoah National Park, Acadia National Park, and Hawaii's Haleakala National Park.
+Arches National Park introduced timed-entry permits in 2022, along with Zion National Park, Shenandoah National Park, Acadia National Park, Muir Woods National Monument, Red Rock Canyon, and Hawaii's Haleakala National Park.

 It should be noted that the scope of timed-entry permits varies from park to park.